Physics-50/Module-3/docs/superweak1.md

 You should submit the following on Gradescope:

 + The two panel figure described above.
+Note that you do not need to submit a caption, just the figure with the two panels.

 + A link to a spreadsheet with your experimental data.